Take heed of The Hound’s warning, and let it free you.

-Brienne of Tarth, in Game of Thrones, is noble in her cause, and intends to uphold an oath she swore to Lady Stark to keep her children safe.
+Brienne of Tarth, in Game of Thrones, nobly intends to uphold an oath she swore to Lady Stark to keep her children safe.
 But she is also a bit naive about the nature of the world in which she lives.

 Brienne thinks she can bring Arya to a safe place, wherever that is.
 But as The Hound so eloquently reminds her: